mbogautdinov/lingdata/readme.md

 hello everyone!
-i'm a student of Faculty of Numanities, Department of Linguistics
+i'm a student of Faculty of Humanities, Department of Linguistics, HSE University